go.to//

 Josefin Nilsson

 The second pop project in 1993 was a whole album with one of the members of Ainbusk Singers - Josefin Nilsson.
 The album contained 10 brand new songs written by Björn and Benny.
-They were recorded in the Polar Music Studios in Stockholm and produced by B & B. The album was recorded in English and thought for the international promotion.
+They were recorded in the Polar Music Studios in Stockholm and produced by B & B. The album was recorded in English the international release.
 But it did not become successful either in Sweden or somewhere else just like the Gemini-project.
 There were certain plans for one more album with Nilsson but they were abandoned because of Benny & Björn's involvment in other projects.

 The song "Heaven and Hell" was chosen for the first single release.
-Two versions of the single were released - in Sweden "Heaven and Hell"/"Leave It To Love" and in Europe an "Heaven and Hell" in two versions (4.25 edit and full-length 5.29).
+Two versions of the single were released - in Sweden "Heaven and Hell"/"Leave It To Love" and in Europe "Heaven and Hell" in two versions (4.25 edit and full-length 5.29).

 In November 1994 when most of the music for the forthcoming musical was written, Björn, Benny and the director Lars Rudolfsson started auditions in order to find the singer.
 All female singers sang "Someone Else's Story" because, as Benny states, the song is quite complicated and shows directly if you can sing.
 After some days of auditions with some more than 1 200 singers singing "Someone Else's Story" the choice was made.